xurizaemon/org.civicrm.contrib.anonymize/README.md

 * Contributions are welcome via the GitHub project page.
 You know what to do.
 Bug reports are contributions.
 * Complaints are welcome!
 A NZD$150 processing fee is required in advance.
 [Send NZD$150 to my PayPal account](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WB3P25G5WV692) and I'll be in touch.

+## How to use

+Congratulations, you made it past the pseudolegal boilerplate!
+Sorry if that freaked you out.

+Examples below use Drush, but you can of course use any CiviCRM API interface you prefer.

+### Anonymize a single contact

+Use the Contact.anonymize API to anonymize a contact.
+Identify the target contact by id, eg

+    drush cvapi Contact.anonymize id=1234

+### Anonymize an email or address

+If you anonymize the related contact, this will happen automatically, but you can directly anonymize these entities also.
+The id here is the Email or Address id, not the parent entity.

+    drush cvapi Contact.anonymize id=12345

+### Locales

+Some Anonymise methods accept a locale, so you can generate names and addresses that match your demographic.

+    drush cvapi Contact.anonymize id=1234 locale=fr_FR